About the GrowTeam Program

 The Grassroots Center has a freshly plowed quarter acre garden.
 Volunteers will plant veggies, medicinal herbs, perennials, help build lasting infrastructure, and co-create this space.
 The center is excited to transition to a collective community garden with a focus on supporting food sovereignty and racial justice in their community.

 The ShiftMeals Co-op Victory Garden is a collectively-managed garden located within the Tommy Thompson Community Gardens at the Intervale.
 A variety of vegetables, culinary and medicinal herbs, and small fruits are grown on 1,200 square feet.
-This season they are re-envisioning the site to become a mini market garden and produce much more food, with the help of many hands.
 Two garden co-managers will guide group activities on scheduled work days and smaller crews will work independently to keep up with defined tasks.

 Vermont Youth Conservation Corps, Richmond, VT